Chapter I General Provisions

-- Neither the exhibitors nor the bidders shall assign or provide as security to any third party, or permit any third party to assume, their rights, obligations or status under the Sale and Purchase Agreement for the Exhibit Vehicles.
+35.2 Neither the exhibitors nor the Successful Bidders shall assign or provide as security to any third party, or permit any third party to assume, their rights, obligations or status under the Sale and Purchase Agreement for the Articles.

 The Company may consign all or part of its service that it provides hereunder to any third parties.

 37.1 No member shall engage in any of the following acts:

 (i) Attempting to raise, whether itself or through any third party, or cooperating in raising, the successful bid price; or otherwise obstructing the fair price formation in the Auctions;